 Of my 52 7th and 8th graders, every single student wrote and

 This event was a testament to what kids can do when you set high expectations and truly believe that they will rise to the occasion.
 When we first began the poetry unit, many students claimed they couldn't write poetry, they thought poetry had to rhyme, and they would never read their work in front of an audience.
 But the beautiful thing about poetry is that, if introduced properly and in the right context, it can provide an opportunity for every student to be successful.
 Some students' success looked like weaving a metaphor throughout both voices.
-For others, simply learning to use alliteration,
+For others, simply learning to use alliteration, and finding a friend in the thesaurus, was a huge success.

 By the end of this unit, every student was proud of something they had accomplished.
 The fact that so many showed up to read their work is a testament to how confident and proud they were.”